timfox456/R-course/davies_outline.md

  * Sampling Distributions
    - Distribution for a Sample Mean
    - Distribution for a Sample Proportion
-   - Sampling Distributions for other statitics
+   - Sampling Distributions for other statistics
  * Confidence Intervals
    - An interval for a mean
    - An interval for a proportion